afiore/cikit/README.md

 ### Building and running

-Assuming you have `rustup` installed with the default toolchain, simply:
+In order to statically embed a small set of web assets into its executable, `cikit` wraps its UI build (React/TypeScript) into a Cargo build.
+Assuming you have both `npm` and `rustup` (default toolchain) install, you should be able to build by simply running:

 `cargo build`

-and
+and then

-`cargo test` to run the unit tests.
+`cargo test` to execute the test suite.

 Finally, you can iteratively recompile and run the program by prefixing the normal executable call with `cargo run --`: